Better Health At Work Award Portal

 - Hitachi Construction Machinery Ltd, Bronze

-- END.
-Clothing, Sunderland
+- EDF Energy, Sunderland

 The award is beneficial to the organisation as it prompts us to think outside the box, extend our health and wellbeing support into new and important areas that we might not necessarily touch upon usually; and it also holds us to account for conducting high quality, meaningful campaigns.